dword32bit/ip-geo-extract/README.md

 # IP and Geolocation Extractor

-**IP and Geolocation Extractor** is a Python program that downloads a video file from a provided link, extracts the IP addresses of the servers accessed during the download process, and retrieves geolocation information for each IP.
+**IP and Geolocation Extractor** is a Python program that downloads a file from a provided link, extracts the IP addresses of the servers accessed during the download process, and retrieves geolocation information for each IP.

 ## Features
 - Download files from a provided link using `wget`.